Nurkrao2002/Nurkrao2002/README.md

 ## :sassy_man:  About me

-- :technologist: A passionate to be `full stack developer`

 - 🌱 I’m currently Student at `lenora college of engineering`

 - :computer: Aiming to be a `Full Stack Developer`